 Ladle 1/2 cup of the simmering stock from the soup pot into the sauté pan.
 Simmer on low for 5 or 6 minutes to soften the celery.
 Set aside.

-Purée soup: Remove the soup pot from heat, let cool slightly.
+Purée soup: Remove the soup pot from heat, and let cool slightly.
 Remove and discard the bay leaves.
 Working in batches, purée the soup in a blender, filling the blender no more than a third full at a time (keep your hand on the lid so the hot liquid doesn’t explode).
 Return the puréed soup to the pot.

 Stir in the cream and the braised diced celery.